lue-bird/elm-syntax-type-infer/log of failed optimization attempts.md

-- monomorphizing Type, Expression, Pattern (no to negative effect)
+- monomorphize Type, Expression, Pattern (no to negative effect)
+- optimize typeVariablesFromContextToDisambiguationLookup by adding a regular set for tracking disambiguated variables